reginaguermandi/ReginaGuermandi/README.md

     Currently I'm studying to become a web developer,just trying some code here and there.

-  👀 I’m interested in learn some code languages.<br>
   🌱 Currently learning <b>HTML/CSS</b> and <b>JavaScript</b>.<br>
   💞️ Deep in love for Cats and Games <i>(Cat Games too!)</i> <br>